doyindevops/infra-automation/README.md

 ## README.md

-### Infrastructure Provisioning with Terraform on GitHub (GitOps)
+### Infrastructure Provisioning with Terraform on GitHub (GitOps & DevSecOps)

-This repository contains Terraform configurations and GitHub Actions workflows used to provision and manage AWS infrastructure following GitOps principles.
-The setup ensures that infrastructure changes are automated, version-controlled, and reliable.
+This repository contains Terraform configurations and GitHub Actions workflows integrated with comprehensive security tests, used to provision and manage AWS infrastructure following GitOps principles.
+This setup ensures that all infrastructure changes are automated, version-controlled, and reliable, adhering to the highest standards of DevSecOps practices.

 ---